 Welders, cutters, solderers, and brazers working in New Jersey, as per the US Bureau of Labor Statistics, made an impressive annual mean pay of $47,050 in 2018.
 This figure is higher than the national average of $44,360.
 Therefore, the state of New Jersey offers lucrative opportunities for welders.

 The salary data of for three years is stated below:

 |Annual Mean Salary (NJ)||$47,050||$49,330||$53,740|

 Source: US Bureau of Labor Statistics

-The table shows that the annual mean wage of welders, cutters, solderers, and brazers in New Jersey went down between 2016 and 2017 but went up again in 2018.
-The state averages are, however, higher than the national averages for all three years.
+The table shows that the annual mean wage of welders, cutters, solderers, and brazers in New Jersey has been consistently on the rise between 2018 and 2020.
+The state averages for these three years are also higher than the national averages.